Algebraic intersections on Bouw-M\"oller surfaces, and more general convex polygons: Extension to the Teichm uller disk

 \begin{Def}[The \coslo of a saddle connection on $X \in \Tmn$] \begin{enumerate}[label=(\roman*)] \item Given a saddle connection $\alpha$ on $S_{m,n}$, of holonomy vector $\Vec{\alpha} = $, we define the \emph{\coslo} of $\alpha$ as $d_{\alpha} := -\cfrac{\alpha_x}{\alpha_y} \in \RR \cup \{ \infty \}$, that is minus the co-slope of the holonomy vector $\Vec{\alpha}$.
 If $\alpha$ is horizontal, the co-slope is defined as $\infty$.
 Using the classical identification $\RR \cup \{ \infty \} \equiv \partial \HH$, this means that we are associating a point in $\partial \HH$ to each saddle connection in $S_{m,n}$. \item Further, for any $M \in GL^+_2(\RR)$, the \coslo of a saddle connection $\alpha \subset M \cdot S_{m,n}$ is defined as the \coslo of the preimage $M^{-1} \cdot \alpha$, which is a saddle connection on the surface $S_{m,n}$. \end{enumerate} \end{Def}

 Note that for saddle connections in $S_{m,n}$ the \coslo is just the direction of the saddle connection, so we will use the two names interchangeably.
-In particular, the set of admissible \coslo s corresponds to the periodic directions on the surface $S_{m,n}$.
+In particular, the set of admissible consistent slopes corresponds to the periodic directions on the surface $S_{m,n}$.
 We will denote this set $\mathcal{P} \subset \partial \HH$.